codesharedot/xceltoken-plus-price-gnome-ticket/README.md

-# bit-z-token price gnome ticket
+# veritaseum price gnome ticket

-Gnome 3 desktop ticker for bit-z-token price with Python and argos.
-Rename to bit-z-token.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for veritaseum price with Python and argos.
+Rename to veritaseum.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org